DynamicGenetics/Epicosm_legacy/README.md

 way of installing for your operating system.
 At time of writing, running Docker in Windows 10+
 requires emulation of a Linux OS, so please follow guides for that.

 To run within a docker container, save the file "Twongo_Docker_Launcher" and place it in a folder.
+Docker must be running: if it is not, it can be started with. systemctl start docker (on Linux distributions), or
+open /Applications/Docker.app (on MacOS, although it can be started by clicking the app icon).

 You must provide 2 further files in the folder with Twongo_Docker_Launcher:
 1. a list of user screen names in a file called "user_list".